 He commissioned many of the works of say, Botticelli and Michelangelo.
 So, many of the masterpieces created by the duo exist thanks to Lorenzo.

 Lorenzo was also a powerful statesman.
-He was the head of Florence, which at the time was an independent region.
+He was the head of the city of Florence, which at the time was an independent region.

 Lorenzo died in his villa in Carreggi, near Florence.
 Soon after, his family asked for a stucco mask to be made from his face.